Aider-AI/aider/README.md

-# aider is GPT powered coding in your terminal
+# aider is AI pair programming in your terminal

 Aider is a command line tool that lets you pair program with GPT-3.5/GPT-4, to edit code stored in your local git repository.